loginom/admin-guide-l10n/data-en/server/setup.md

 The installer file name versions:

-* LoginomTeam_6.x.x.msi – the installer for the Team editing
+* LoginomTeam_6.x.x.msi – the installer for Team editing
-* LoginomStandard_6.x.x.msi – the installer for the Standard edition
+* LoginomStandard_6.x.x.msi – the installer for Standard editing
-* LoginomEnterprise_6.x.x.msi – the installer for the Enterprise editing
+* LoginomEnterprise_6.x.x.msi – the installer for Enterprise editing

 where 6.x.x – figures denoting the software version and release.